Undergraduate Academic Programs / Departments / Courses

 2120 CREATIVE WRITING I

 This workshop in creative writing provides students with the opportunity to develop their proficiency in writing fiction, poetry, drama, or creative non-fiction.
-Students produce and revise new material and present these manuscripts to the work-shop.
-Class time is devoted to discussion of students’ manuscripts and published texts and to strategies and structures involved in writing them.
+Students produce and revise new material and present these manuscripts to the workshop.
+Class time is devoted to discussion of students’ manuscripts and published texts and to strategies and structures involved in creative writing.

 PREREQUISITE: Submission of a portfolio (e.g., 5-10 pages of poetry, 10-20 pages of fiction or scriptwriting, or 10-20 pages of creative non-fiction); and permission of the instructor